Restoration of a Super Stocker:

 ...the restoration begins:

 Hood damage: The original hood had been damaged in 1970 when the car came loose on the trailer when being towed to the World's and rammed into the tool box.
-The hood was fixed with a generous amount of bondo.
-The bondo was removed and through spoons and picks, a heat wheel, and some welding, the hood reflects what it once looked like in its' racing heyday.
+The hood has been somewhat repaired, but will need additional work to get it back to original shape.

 amx hood 1.jpg (47080 bytes) amx hood 2.jpg (48309 bytes) amx hood closeup.jpg (42052 bytes) amx hood from passenger side front.jpg (46478 bytes) amx hood with 69 in background.jpg (46764 bytes) steel2 in front of house.jpg (47069 bytes)